 For the English language, the most agreed-upon number of phonemes is 40.
 Other features of phonemes include phonemic stress and phonemic tone.
 The features analysis entirely depends on the requirements of the recognition system.
 Now, as a simple speech recognition task, a chunk from the signal is compared to the list in the phonetic dictionary.
 At the basic level, speech is recognized in the same manner.

 Main Issues During Speech Analysis and Recognition Process

 It’s difficult to differentiate between noise and words.
 When someone speaks, the words and noise both propagate to the listener’s ears in terms of signals.
 It is the human brain which helps in separating the words and noise.
 For example, someone is talking to you during a dance party and you still understand the words.
 Humans have different voices and this difference is also difficult to handle.
 You may have noticed that some people talk slowly compare to others.
 This results in different signal samplings for the same word spoken by slow and quick speakers.

 Moreover, there are issues of similarity in pronunciations of some words.
-For example words like flower” and “flour”, “sea” and “see” are homophones.
-Again, it’s our brain which can differentiate between two words by understanding the context of the word in a sentence.
-Other issues include the understanding of accents, dialects, grammar and semantics by machines.
+For example words like “flower” and “flour”, “sea”, and “see” are homophones.
+Again, it’s our brain that can differentiate between two words by understanding the context of the word in a sentence.
+Other issues include the understanding of accents, dialects, grammar, and semantics by machines.

 Statistical Analysis and Language Modeling for Speech Recognition